 Unfortunately, evidence in truck accident cases is fleeting.
 Within a few days, tire tracks start to fade from the road and material witnesses begin to forget what they saw.
 The first days, weeks and months after your accident are crucial to documenting the evidence necessary for proving precisely what happened and for demonstrating who was at fault.
 If this evidence disappears, then your case could be severely weakened: you might even jeopardize your claim altogether.

-At Matthew G. Miller, we will personally conduct a thorough investigation of your accident.
+At Matthew G. Miller, our personal injury attorneys in Omaha will personally conduct a thorough investigation of your accident.
 When necessary, we will examine the scene, take photos, interview witnesses, and work to gain access to inspect the damaged vehicles.
 The sooner this investigation can begin, the stronger your case will ultimately be.

-Only an experienced lawyer can help you understand and protect your rights in your Nebraska trucking accident claim.
+Only an experienced Omaha auto accident lawyer can help you understand and protect your rights in your Nebraska trucking accident claim.
 One of the best ways to learn about a law firm is to see what former clients have said.
-We encourage you to read our clients testimonials here or, if you would like to schedule a free consultation to discuss your claim, contact our Omaha, Nebraska, law office any time.
+We encourage you to read our clients’ testimonials here or if you would like to schedule a free personal injury case consultation to discuss your claim, contact our Omaha truck accident lawyers today.